energietransitie/needforheat-gearup-app/docs/deploying.md

 2. Go to the [Google Play Console](https://play.google.com/console/u/2/developers/5055222802254203943/app/4976394412478460038/tracks/production?tab=releases) and upload the `.aab` file you've just downloaded.
 3. Fill in the release version name & notes (for each language) and click `Save`.
 4. Click `Review` and then `Start rollout to production`.

+### 4. Semantics
+If you want to update to a major version (3.0.0, for instance).
+What (according to ChatGPT) should be done is only create a new tag in GitHub before pushing and it should use it instead.